-This chapter describes the changes in the ELTEC dependent part of the software.
+This chapter describes the changes in the ELTEC dependent part of the software since the V2.3 release.

 5.1 Sysgo

 The sysgo/systs modules are rewritten in C. sysgo now uses the profile utility to proceed the startup file.
 As a consequence the environment variables for the initial shell may be set in the startup file. sysgo also executes the script file /dd/SYS/.login_default to set the default environment.